Operation ID: 200733

 Madagascar is emerging from the 2009-2013 political crisis that has undermined development efforts.
 Poverty has increased over recent years and today 72 percent of its estimated 22 million population are living below the national poverty line.

 Populations have very limited access to basic services, are vulnerable to natural disasters and have suffered as a result of political and economic crises.
-The southern part of the country suffers the most from food insecurity as a result of recurrent shocks such as locust plagues, droughts and inadequate access to food.
+The southern part of the country is the most affected by food insecurity due to recurrent shocks such as locust plagues, droughts and inadequate access to food.

-Evaluations of the previous country programme highlighted the need for strengthened partnerships.
-The current country programme supports fragile state institutions in line with the Government’s strategy and the United Nations Development Assistance Framework.
+Evaluations of the former country programme highlight the need for strengthened partnerships.
+The current Country Programme supports fragile state institutions, in line with the Government’s strategy and the United Nations Development Assistance Framework.

 With regards to nutrition, WFP will support national coordination and provide technical assistance in the development of policies and protocols.
 Building on contextspecific understanding on determinants of malnutrition, WFP will contribute to the development of effective national responses.